Fraction to Decimal Calculator

 There was an error with your calculation.

-Looking at the picture below, one can say that one-eighth of the pizza is missing, or \$\frac{1}{8}\$ of the pizza is missing.
-How is this inference obtained?
-First, let us count the total number of slices a “whole” pizza is composed of.
-This is 8 slices.
+Looking at the picture below, you can see that one-eighth—or \$\frac{1}{8}\$—of the pizza is missing.
+How do we come to this conclusion?
+First, we count the total number of slices that make up the "whole" pizza, which is 8 slices.

-This brings us to say that \$\frac{1}{8}\$ of the pizza is gone or \$\frac{7}{8}\$ of the pizza is left.
+Therefore, we can say that \$\frac{1}{8}\$ of the pizza is gone, leaving exactly \$\frac{7}{8}\$ of the pizza behind.

 $$\frac{10}{11},\frac{5}{7},\frac{999}{1000}$$